Workplace delegates

 • giving a minimum of 5 weeks’ notice to attend, unless a shorter period is agreed with their employer

-• providing an outline of the training content if requested
+• providing an outline of the training content if requested, and

 • providing evidence of attendance within 7 days.